ipfabric/docs/docs/support/security_incidents.md

 ## Initial Source of Information

-If you have any information about potential security events or incidents relating to the IP Fabric, please notify us in one of the following ways:
+If you have any information about potential security events or incidents related to IP Fabric, please notify us in one of the following ways:

 - Email: `security@ipfabric.io` or `support@ipfabric.io`
 - [IP Fabric Help Center](https://support.ipfabric.io)